Celerium/Celerium.Auvik/docs/site/internal/Import-AuvikModuleSetting.md

 ```

 Validates that the configuration file created with the Export-AuvikModuleSetting cmdlet exists
-then imports the stored data into the current users session.
+then imports the stored data into the current users session

 The default location of the Auvik configuration file is:
     $env:USERPROFILE\Celerium.Auvik\config.psd1